 School of Humanities

-The content of the Anthropology programme is focused on developing an understanding of what does it mean to be a human in the world, from a comparative perspective.
+The content of the Anthropology programme focuses on developing a comparative perspective on what it means to be a human.

-Our courses and projects examine issues pertaining to the relativity of world-views as well as specific cultural practices and place them in a global context.
-This is primarily carried out through analysing ethnographic texts and anthropological films in a seminar setting.
+Our courses and research projects are informed by fieldwork-based research that examine the relativity of world-views, the commonalities of social practices, and relate them to a broader global context.
+Our coursework is based on the detailed analysis of ethnographic texts and anthropological films in a seminar setting.

-Many of the courses address issues like capitalism, globalisation, anthropological cinema, anthropology of perception, amongst others.
+Our courses address issues like the cultures of capitalism, globalisation and mobility, audiovisual ethnography, anthropology of perception, amongst others.
 All students carry out their own anthropological study in close collaboration with a supervisor.

 Our approach is inspired by a variety of disciplinary and epistemological approaches.
 While most of our members of staff come from an Anglo/French tradition in Social Anthropology, the environment at the School of Humanities fosters a transdisciplinary approach which includes Cultural Geography, Philosophy, Semiotics, and Literature Studies.